TUDelft-CS4110/2016-sre-crew/Report.md

 After getting these tools to work we could finally apply them on two Android applications.
 In the time of starting this project, we did not have any application that we had wrote that fitted nicely for this tool (e.g. had non-xml layout).
 We therefore looked for Open Source Android applications that might be interesting to apply these tools on.
-We found the SageMath application which is a mathematics software to calculate and plot graphs from given input [[2](#sagemath-github)].
+We found the [SageMath](https://github.com/sagemath/android) application which is a mathematics software to calculate and plot graphs from a given input.
 Later on in the project, one of the team members had finished work on another course (Hacking Lab) where he created an application for peer to peer communication, called UDPClient.
 We thought it would be very interesting to also apply the tool on our own written code.
 Also, after having had some trouble with using the SageMath application, we hoped that it would be